-Bing Tips & Tricks - Digital Inspiration
+Bing Tips & Tricks

 Bing (and Live Search) supports a unique “contains” search operator that lets you find web pages that contain links to particular file types.

-For instance, a search like susan boyle contains:mp3 will show pages that are about the British singer and that also link to MP3 files.
+For instance, a search like susan boyle containswill show pages that are about the British singer and that also link to MP3 files.
 Replace mp3 with doc to search pages that contain links to Word Documents.

 For more tips on software and web apps, check our popular how-to guides.